Bluelock/camel-spring-amqp/README.md

  - Transactions are currently not supported

- - The component is currently undergoing integration testing but has not yet been tested in a production environment
+ - TTLs have not yet been implemented

+ - Lifecycle events (e.g. stop, shutdown) need to be refined

  - Unit tests require a running AMQP broker.
 I may end up creating a VM local Qpid instance as an AMQP broker...

- - TTLs have not yet been implemented
+ - The component is currently undergoing integration testing but has not yet been tested in a production environment

 ## License